How Verdikt works are useful only when they survive contact with the evidence. This guide builds the framework that does.

 A Verdikt report starts with a problem: most founders who want a research-backed view of their startup idea have no efficient way to get one.
 Hiring a research analyst costs $3,000 to $10,000 per engagement and takes two to three weeks.
 AI chat tools produce generic, poorly sourced outputs.
 Doing the research yourself requires 40 to 60 hours of structured work across five research dimensions.

 Verdikt is built to close that gap.
-The output is a structured research memo with named kill criteria and 40+ cited sources, covering market opportunity, competitive landscape, regulatory context, customer evidence, and economic viability, with every claim cited to its source.
-The process takes under 1 hour from intake completion to delivered report.
-Here is what happens in that hour.
+The output is a structured research memo with named risk thresholds and 40+ cited sources, covering market opportunity, competitive landscape, regulatory context, customer evidence, and economic viability, with every claim cited to its source.
+Here is what happens between the pitch and the report.

-Every Verdikt report begins with a structured intake interview.
-The interview collects the inputs that determine the research dimensions and focus: who the buyer is, what geography you are targeting, what price you intend to charge, what your current solution mapping looks like, and which assumptions you are most uncertain about.
+Every Verdikt report begins with a structured guided brief.
+The brief collects the inputs that determine the research dimensions and focus: who the buyer is, what geography you are targeting, what price you intend to charge, what your current solution mapping looks like, and which assumptions you are most uncertain about.

-The intake interview is nine minutes because that is the minimum time required to collect inputs that produce a non-generic report.
+The brief is structured because that is the minimum needed to collect inputs that produce a non-generic report.
 A two-sentence pitch produces a two-page generic memo.
-A nine-minute structured interview produces a 40-to-60-page cited research report.
+A structured brief produces a multi-section cited research report.

-The interview is conversational, not a form.
+The brief is conversational, not a form.
 It asks follow-up questions based on your answers, probes assumptions that seem underspecified, and confirms the research dimensions before the pipeline runs.

 The research pipeline runs across five dimensions simultaneously: market, competitive, regulatory, technical feasibility, and customer evidence.